Back to Medals and Decorations of Israel

 Click to enlarge

-More on this picture here
+More on this picture can be found here